vacuumlabs/yacol/docs/api.md

 ```
 {
   runnable: first argument of run,
-  argumens: rest of the arguments of run,
+  args: rest of the arguments of run,
 }
 ```
 If `cor` tries to yield Promise object, `getEffect()` will yield: